Publish Date: 08/22/2022

 It’s the working, the working, just the

-These days the steelworks is eulogized as an icon of lost American community and confidence.
-The white-hot industrial furnace that drove the nation’s 20th-century domination, despite its unpleasant restraints, is a remembered symbol of a shared, common identity.
+These days the steelworks is eulogized as an icon of the lost American community and confidence.
+Despite its unpleasant restraints, the white-hot industrial furnace that drove the nation’s 20th-century domination is a remembered symbol of a shared, common identity.
 From its zenith in the 50s, it now employs less than 5,000 people today.
-Whether Zale would have shared this misty-eyed view of his town and its dominant industry is not known.
-Regardless, his ring nickname “The Man of Steel” tied him inextricably to his small town roots.
-However, it is certain that following his own stint there he was desperation to escape it and the ring provided him with his only accessible opportunity to do so.
+Whether Zale would have shared this misty-eyed view of his town and its dominant industry is unknown.
+Regardless, his ring nickname, “The Man of Steel”, tied him inextricably to his small-town roots.
+However, it is certain that following his own stint there, he was desperate to escape it, and the ring provided him with his only accessible opportunity to do so.

-Shortly after his 21st birthday, Zale saw his chance to breakout following the launching of his professional boxing career, at Chicago’s evocatively named and now long defunct Marigold Gardens Arena.
-He won the decision over four rounds and triumphed in his first nine contests accumulated in just a ten-week period.
-From that initial high point he lost three of his next four and by the following summer had accrued the nondescript record of seventeen wins and nine defeats.
+Shortly after his 21st birthday, Zale saw his chance to break out following the launching of his professional boxing career at Chicago’s evocatively named and now long defunct Marigold Gardens Arena.
+He won the decision over four rounds and triumphed in his first nine contests accumulated in just ten weeks.
+From that initial high point, he lost three of his next four and by the following summer had accrued the nondescript record of seventeen wins and nine defeats.

-Despondent, he gave up boxing and retreated back to the suffocating surrounds of the steel mill.
-Maybe it was the grudging acknowledgment of the harsh limitations that this would place would have on his future that made him give the fight business one last try.
+Despondent, he gave up boxing and retreated to the suffocating surrounds of the steel mill.
+Maybe it was the grudging acknowledgement of the harsh limitations that this would place would have on the future that made him give the fight business one last try.
 His return to the ring didn’t prove to be a movie montage of immediate and unbroken success.
-Instead, it was a tough, pot-holed journey, where the victories were still liberally sprinkled with bitter defeats; especially on the occasions he strove to make a positive step up in class.
+Instead, it was a tough, pot-holed journey, where the victories were still liberally sprinkled with bitter defeats; especially on the occasions, he strove to make a positive step up in class.
 Most observers considered him to be not much more than a tough if dangerous-punching journeyman.

-Armed with this unprepossessing record (38-14-2), Zale topped the bill for the first time at Chicago Stadium in a January 1940 matchup with Al Hostak.
-The man known as the “Savage Slav” was famed for his hard punching style and was the then reigning National Boxing Association middleweight champion of the world.
-In a result that shocked the bookmakers, Zale won a unanimous decision over ten rounds, in a non-title encounter.
+With this unprepossessing record (38-14-2), Zale topped the bill for the first time at Chicago Stadium in a January 1940 matchup with Al Hostak.
+The man known as the “Savage Slav” was famed for his hard-punching style and was the then reigning National Boxing Association middleweight champion of the world.
+In a result that shocked the bookmakers, Zale won a unanimous decision over ten rounds in a non-title encounter.

-This victory provided Zale with partial recognition as a world champion, but he had to wait until November the following year for an opportunity at a unification match with Georgie Abrams.
-The electrifying contest took place at Madison Square Garden and represented only Zale’s third appearance there–the earlier contests being lowly six-rounders at a time when he could barely have dreamed of topping the card there in a world championship unification match.
+This victory provided Zale with partial recognition as a world champion.
+Still, he had to wait until November the following year for an opportunity at a unification match with Georgie Abrams.
+The electrifying contest took place at Madison Square Garden.
+It represented only Zale’s third appearance there–the earlier contests being lowly six-rounders at a time when he could barely have dreamed of topping the card there in a world championship unification match.

 All of their battles can adequately be categorized under the title of all-out wars.
-The first at Yankee Stadium went to Zale via 6th round knockout.
+The first at Yankee Stadium went to Zale via 6th-round knockout.
 In what a 90s edition of The Ring listed as their fifth greatest fight of all-time, Zale dropped Graziano in the 1st, only to be dumped on the floor in the 2nd.
-By the time the fifth stanza commenced the man from Indiana was struggling with a damaged right-hand and was wilting under the unrestrained battering from his opponent.
-Zale, imbued with a ceaseless fighting spirit from those hard days in the Gary Steel Works, summoned a final scintilla of strength and caught the marauding Graziano with a big right hand to the body and a follow-up left to the chin.
+By the time the fifth stanza commenced, the man from Indiana was struggling with a damaged right hand and was wilting under the unrestrained battering from his opponent.
+Zale, imbued with a ceaseless fighting spirit from those hard days in the Gary Steel Works, summoned a final scintilla of strength and caught the marauding Graziano with a big right hand to the body, a follow-up left to the chin.
 Despite his best efforts, “The Rock” couldn’t beat the count.
 The newspapers in that characterful language of the period reported that a triumphant Zale “looked like a man who had been in hand-to-hand combat with a buzzsaw, and somehow, much to his own astonishment, had come out ahead.”

-Their second meeting at Chicago Stadium concluded in the 6th with Graziano triumphing, following the intervention of the referee after an uncontested 30-punch barrage on a stricken, defeated, but still upright Zale.
-A fight that was almost the polar opposite of the first in that for most of it Zale was the aggressor.
+Their second meeting at Chicago Stadium concluded in the 6th with Graziano triumphing, following the referee’s intervention after an uncontested 30-punch barrage on a stricken, defeated, but still upright Zale.
+A fight that was almost the polar opposite of the first in that, for most of it, Zale was the aggressor.
 The Ring rated this one as better than the first, inserting it at number two on their greatest list.

-Zale retired in September 1948, following defeat to Marcel Cerdan–the Frenchman that went on to lose the middleweight championship to Jake LaMotta before dying tragically in a plane crash ahead of the rematch.
+Zale retired in September 1948, following defeat to Marcel Cerdan–the Frenchman who lost the middleweight championship to Jake LaMotta before dying tragically in a plane crash ahead of the rematch.